 Based on looks, this mod could almost be a spiritual successor to The original Fallout games made by Interplay Studios.

 If you’re looking for something a little wackier, I’d recommend the Running with Nerf Guns mod.
 Instead of spitting lead, you’ll be spitting highly inaccurate foam.
 Take up arms with the N-Strike, Mega, Z-Strike and more as you battle with all the frustration Nerf has to offer!
-Even the dialog in this mod makes it extremely relatable for anyone who’s ever been in a nerf battle.
+Even the dialog in this mod makes it extremely relatable to anyone who’s ever been in a Nerf battle.

 Mods add more to an already huge game.
-It’s simple, yes, but the amount of variety and the ever shifting tide of war makes this a game with high replay value.
-If you ever get sick of the base game, mods add more hours of fun and chaos.
+It’s simple, but the amount of variety and the ever-shifting tide of war makes this a game with high replay value.
+If you ever get tired of the base game, mods add more hours of fun and chaos.
 If neither mod that I’ve recommended interests you, there are more to choose from in the Steam Workshop, including a zombie apocalypse and a World War I mod.

-Running with Rifles is a game that you can get lost in.
+Running with Rifles is a game that offers vast amounts of immersion and fun combat scenarios.
 It’s intense and addictive and I’ve already lost track of time playing it on more than one occasion.

 The product, Running With Rifles, was given to us for free by developer Osumia Games.
 This does not affect the outcome or final score of the review.